JeelDobariya38/passcodes-java/docs/installing_guide.md

 ## Updating App

 > [!IMPORTANT]
-> As Software is in Alpha Stage of Development of updating software,
+> As software is in its alpha stage of development.
+So, Updating software,
-> from one version to another might cause data incompatibility & data lost.
+> From one version to another might cause data incompatibility & data lost.

 Update-Guide: **Coming Soon**